rj4raj/Vuln_Reports/Lab57.md

 ## Title
-Open Redirect / JavaScript Injection via "returnTo" Parameter
+Open Redirect / JavaScript Injection via `returnTo` Parameter

 ## Summary
 I identified a vulnerability in the "returnTo" parameter of the following endpoint: